dorj222/sketch-enhancer/README.md

 # 8. Run the Notebook
 Execute the notebook cells to run the code.
 Follow any specific instructions in the notebook.

-# 9. Deactivate the Virtual Environment when finished
-deactivate